 Tiger Woods.
 Photograph:( Reuters )

-"There's no reason why I can't get up to speed again and crank it back up," he added.
+"There's no reason why I can't get up to speed again and crank it back up.
+I've got to start feeling a little bit better first before that happens," he said.